Healing the Earth

 - Food Bank of Central and Eastern NC

 Chris helps coordinate our congregation serving our community.
 When you want to get involved, talk to him.
 He’ll get you connected.

-Jim helps our community coordinate with ONE WAKE.
-When you want to get involved, talk to him.
-He’ll get you connected.
+Sarah helps our community coordinate with ONE Wake.
+When you want to get involved, talk to her.
+She’ll get you connected.

 Serving Our Church

 If you read our story, you know how opposed we are to burning people out with church work.
 It’s one of our cardinal sins.
 However, building a healthy spiritual community is important, and enjoyable work.
 We get to contribute to something bigger than ourselves.
 Also, one of the best ways to get connected in the community is to help out.

 Here are some current ways you can get involved: